knocklabs/docs/pages/sending-notifications/triggering-flows.md

 Notifications flows that you design within Knock are triggered from within your codebase by calling the notify API and telling Knock _who_ should be a potential recipient.

-It's important to realize that calling notify in Knock may yield no notifications to be sent; this is because calling `notify` will trigger a notification workflow to be executed, but your customers may have indicated that they don't wish to receive the notifications inside of the workflow.
+It's important to realize that calling notify in Knock may yield no notifications to be sent; this is because calling `notify` will trigger a notification workflow to be executed, but your end users may have indicated that they don't wish to receive the notifications inside of the workflow.
 Don't worry though, Knock will handle all of the complexities with permissions here for you :-)